Best project management tools for product and engineering teams in 2026

 In practice, they serve fairly different operating models.
 That is why so many teams make a bad choice: they compare feature lists instead of comparing execution philosophies.

-This article reflects public product surfaces as of April 10, 2026.
+This article reflects public product surfaces as of April 10, 2026, and follows how we compare tools.

 If you want the fast answer: